 One of the most effective ways to build and grow an email list is by creating a referral program.
-By nurturing a positive relationship with your customers, you create brand loyalists (also known as subscribers).Create a referral program to give your best customers an outlet to share their experience.
+By nurturing a positive relationship with your customers, you create brand loyalists (also known as subscribers).
+A referral program will give your best customers an outlet to share their experience with your brand.

-For example, this referral program by Ever note uses their Premium subscription and rewards points to entice customers to take part in their referral program.
+For example, this referral program by Ever note uses a Premium subscription and reward points to entice customers to join their referral program.
 They even simplify the process for customers by offering a Gmail integration to import contacts.

 Don’t Forget Offline Tactics

 Digital marketing strategies to build email lists are undeniably necessary.
 However, to complement the digital tactics, don’t forget offline list building strategies:

 - Exchange business cards with colleagues and industry leaders at networking events, and add them to your CRM.

 - Put a registration or sign-up list at your booth during events or trade shows.

 - Use a text-to-join email program.
 This service is offered by a few major inbox providers, as well as several third-party providers like JoinBy Text, Call Loop, and TXTImpact.